Easing Your Way Through Withdrawal and Detox

 Eat A Nutrient-Rich Diet

-Nutritional deficiencies are common with addiction.
-Those recovering from alcohol addiction are normally lacking folic acid, calcium and iron, as well as vitamins A, B1, B2, B6, and C.
+Nutritional deficiencies are common in addiction.
+Those recovering from alcohol addiction are normally lacking folic acid, calcium, and iron, as well as vitamins A, B1, B2, B6, and C.

-So, when detoxing from an addictive substance, you should be eating a nutrient-packed diet.
+It’s important to remember that, when detoxing from an addictive substance, you should be eating a nutrient-packed diet.
 But what exactly does that include?

 - Proteins.
-Tuna, turkey and chicken are great sources of vitamin B6.
+Tuna, turkey, and chicken are great sources of vitamin B6.
 Poultry and pork provide iron.
 And fish is an excellent source of calcium and omega-3 fatty acids.

 - Dark Green Vegetables.
-Try to stick to leafy vegetables like romaine, spinach, kale and other salad greens that contain folic acid, beta-carotene and vitamin B6.
+Try to stick to leafy vegetables like romaine, spinach, kale, and other salad greens that contain folic acid, beta-carotene, and vitamin B6.

 - Dairy.
-For calcium and vitamin A, look to whole milk, butter and cheese.
+For calcium and vitamin A, look to whole milk, butter, and cheese.
 Yogurt is also great for vitamin B2 and promoting good digestive health.

 - Fruits.
-Load up on papayas, oranges, strawberries and pineapple.
+Load up on papayas, oranges, strawberries, and pineapple.
 They all are extremely high in vitamin C and other vital vitamins.

 - Carbs.
 Complex carbohydrates help the body with digestion and overall energy.
-Look for potatoes, rice, beans and whole grain bread to get the most benefit for your buck.
+Look for potatoes, rice, beans, and whole-grain bread to get the most benefit for your buck.